 To ensure that everything goes according to plan during this period, do the following:

 You should ideally have a formal framework in place to gauge the performance of new employees.

 This can be in terms of their progress in training, or the initial tasks they perform, among other things.

 Last on this new hire checklist is to schedule weekly (or at least, bi-monthly) feedback sessions.

 Share relevant feedback with the new employee, offer your advice wherever necessary, and ask for their feedback.

 Onboarding new employees takes more than a day.

-After going through the new hire checklists above, we can safely conclude that it’s a mid-term process.
+After going through the new hire checklists above, we can safely conclude that it’s a continuous process.